OdinProAgrica/hpycc/README.rst

 Main Functions
 --------------
 Below summarises the key functions and non-optional parameters.
-For specific arguments see the relevent function's documentation.
+For specific arguments see the relevant function's documentation.
 Note that while retrieving a file is a multi-thread process, running a script and getting the results is not.
 Therefore if your file is quite big you may be better off saving the results of a script using run_script_internal() with a thor file output then downloading the file with get_file_internal().

 get_output(script, server...) & save_output(script, server, path...)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^